emarsden/dash-mpd-rs/README.md

 interoperate with existing practice.

-The library also provides experimental support for downloading content (audio or video) described by an MPD manifest.
+If the library feature `fetch` is enabled (which it is by default), the library also provides support for downloading content (audio or video) described by an MPD manifest.
 This involves selecting the alternative with the most appropriate encoding (in terms of bitrate, codec, etc.), fetching segments of the content using HTTP or HTTPS requests (this functionality depends on the `reqwest` crate) and muxing audio and video segments together.

 If the library feature `libav` is enabled, muxing support (combining audio and video streams, which are often separated out in DASH streams) is provided by ffmpeg’s libav library, via the `ac_ffmpeg`